alexirpan/alexirpan.github.io/_posts/2017-08-22-friendship-paradox.markdown

 1. I should write more.
 2. Why do I think that?
 It's partly because I read cool things from people that write more than I do.
 3. But by friendship paradox, it's expected that those writers are writing more than me.
-4. So hey, maybe I shouldn't feel bad!
+4. So hey, maybe I shouldn't feel too bad.

 More importantly, the friendship paradox touches on another, more important
 idea: the things you see don't have to reflect reality.
 If you base your assumptions of popularity on the popularity of your friends, on average you'll come up short.
+If you base your assumptions of productivity by things you read online, it's easier to see evidence of productivity from people who are very productive.
+If you base your views of somebody by things you hear them say, it's warped by the chances you would have heard their views in the first place.
+And so on down.
+Not all of these are applications of the friendship paradox, but it's easy to forget about these things, and thinking about the paradox is a nice reminder.